What is SAP Cloud Application Programming and what value does it bring to the Agile Methodology?

 SAP CAP uses mainly HANA CDS artifacts for modeling the data service.
 For the deployment of SAP CAP applications, developers use the Cloud-Foundry environment.

 As an open-source platform, SAP Cloud Foundry now has bundled related services under one umbrella of “SAP Business Technology Platform”.
-The CAP application is deployed on the SAP Cloud Foundry as an MTA application.
+Therefore, the CAP application deploys on the SAP Cloud Foundry as an MTA application.

-If you are a developer looking to start developing CAP business services, here is a list of prerequisites for you to consider.
+If you are a developer looking to start developing CAP business services, there is a list of prerequisites to consider.
 You could look at Node.js for writing server-side functions and business logic and use Visual Studio Code.
-You will also need an SQLite tool and the Cloud-Foundry command-line tool.
+Similarly, you will also need an SQLite tool and the Cloud-Foundry command-line tool.
 Finally, you will need a Cloud-Foundry trial sub-account in SAP-BTP to set up the deployment environment.

-In the next post, we will take you through the details of creating a business service in Visual Studio and integrating that service with SAP-WebIDE.
+In the next post, learn the details of creating a business service in Visual Studio and integrating that service with SAP-WebIDE.